 The battery on the IdeaPad Flex 14 is pretty good.
 A medium load will drain it in about seven and a half hours.
 The equipped Ryzen 5 3500U (4 cores/8 threads, 3.7 GHz boost clock) packs enough power for office use, surfing, and multimedia consumption.
 Overall, the IdeaPad Flex 14 is a solid 2-in-1 convertible packing lot of bang for the buck.

 |Screen||14-inch 4K HDR IPS|

 |Connectivity||3× USB-C, Audio Jack|

-If you’re looking for a high-end IdeaPad offering look no further than the IdeaPad S940.
-With a highly attractive aluminum case, fantastic HDR 4K display, and excellent performance, this is one of the best ultrabooks on the market.
+If you’re looking for a high-end IdeaPad offering, look no further than the IdeaPad S940.
+With a beautiful aluminum case, fantastic HDR 4K display, and excellent performance, this is one of the best ultrabooks on the market.
 Let’s start with the case.
-It’s a unibody aluminum chassis that won’t flex easily and that looks stunning.
-The notebook is very thin (12mm) and light (1.23kg) making it one of the most portable ultrabooks around.
+It’s a unibody aluminum chassis that won’t flex easily, and that looks stunning.
+The notebook is skinny (12mm) and light (1.23kg), making it one of the most portable ultrabooks around.